preface-ai/coding-guideline-tips-and-others/guidelines/frontend-coding-standard/seo-coding-guidelines.md

 ## Overview

 Search Engine Optimization (SEO) is essential for increasing the visibility and discoverability of web content.
 Proper use of meta tags such as title, description, and canonical can significantly impact how search engines crawl, interpret, and rank our pages.
-This guideline outlines the importance of these props and how to use them effectively in our projects.
+This guideline aims to adhere our coding standards, the importance of these props, and how to use them effectively in our projects.

 ### Title Tag

 The title tag is super important for SEO.
 It's the main headline for your webpage that shows up in search results.

-Best Practices:
+How to apply the correct Title Tag:
 Be concise: Aim for 50-60 characters to ensure the full title is visible in SERPs.
 Be descriptive: Clearly describe the page content and include relevant keywords.
 Be unique: Each page should have a unique title to avoid duplicate content issues.